apache/druid/docs/Tutorial:-A-First-Look-at-Druid.md

 Setting Up
 ----------

-There are two ways to setup Druid: download a tarball, or [[Build From Source]].
+There are two ways to setup Druid: download a tarball, or [Build From Source](Build From Source.html).
 You only need to do one of these.

 ### Download a Tarball